Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 “Hypnosis is the Magic Solution”

-My Reality Check: Hypnosis is not the solution – it’s simply a tool.
-It’s only as effective as the hypnotherapist using it.
+My Reality Check: Hypnosis is not the solution – it is simply a tool.
+It is only as effective as the hypnotherapist using it.

-Hypnosis itself isn’t what creates transformation.
+Hypnosis itself is not what creates transformation.
 What we do during hypnosis is what makes it effective.
-It’s like saying a scalpel performs surgery – no, the skilled surgeon using the scalpel performs surgery.
+It is like saying a scalpel performs surgery – no, the skilled surgeon using the scalpel performs surgery.

-My approach focuses on helping you neutralize negative emotions so they’re no longer triggers for you.
-We’re not trying to erase your past or pretend difficult experiences didn’t happen.
-Instead, we’re clearing the emotional charge from those experiences so you can use the wisdom you’ve gained to move forward powerfully.
+My approach focuses on helping you neutralize negative emotions so they are no longer triggers for you.
+We are not trying to erase your past or pretend difficult experiences did not happen.
+Instead, we are clearing the emotional charge from those experiences so you can use the wisdom you have gained to move forward powerfully.

 90% of your memory is stored in your subconscious mind